nus-cs2113-AY2425S1/tp/docs/team/glenda-1506.md

 - Team Coordination: Helped the team stay on track by reminding members of deadlines, prompting active participation, and clarifying steps to streamline contributions and avoid common mistakes.

 #### Contributions beyond the project team
+- Design and Implementation Review
+  - Conducted a detailed review of the Developer Guide of a peer team
+  - Focused on identifying potential issues or improvements by examining possible DG bugs, with an emphasis on clarity and accuracy in the documentation